syihabudin081/user-service/README.md

 ## Error Handling

-- **Error Package**: The `errors` package is used to generate and handle custom error messages.
-This ensures that errors are descriptive and actionable.
+- **Error Handling**: The service uses simple `err != nil` checks to handle errors throughout the code.
+This approach ensures errors are caught and managed appropriately without the use of a separate error package.
 - **Edge Cases**:
     - If a user tries to update or delete a non-existent entry, the service returns an appropriate error message.
     - Database connection failures are handled gracefully, and the application provides informative feedback without crashing.